How a HIPAA Compliant Video Platform Protects Patient Data

 HIPAA-compliant video platforms implement robust data retention policies to ensure patient data is stored only for as long as necessary.
 These policies dictate when to delete or archive PHI.
 Automated retention management tools within the platform help enforce these policies by automatically deleting or archiving data according to regulatory timelines, thereby maintaining compliance and reducing the risk of data breaches.

 For instance, a healthcare video platform can use automated retention policies to delete recordings of telemedicine sessions after a specified period, such as 30 days, unless you need to retain them longer for medical record-keeping purposes.
-This not only helps maintain compliance but also reduces the amount of sensitive data stored, minimizing the risk of breaches.
+Additionally, HIPAA compliant video streaming ensures that telehealth consultations and live sessions are protected end-to-end, maintaining confidentiality during real-time interactions.

 Temporary Video Share